 The Texas Higher Education Coordinating Board has created a hub with information related to storm impacts on higher education, including guidance for institutions, resources and information for students at impacted schools, and instructions for student loan borrowers facing difficulty due to Hurricane Harvey.

-Visit the THECB Hurricane Harvey Information and Resources page.
+THECB Hurricane Harvey Information and Resources page.

 Friday, Sept.
 15, 2017

 by Debra Dennis